-- (i) Part of a residential village accommodating approximately 35 dwellings; - (ii) Additional linear parkland of approximately 5,686 m2; and - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.
+- (i) Part of a residential village accommodating approximately 57 dwellings; - (ii) An integrated village and local park of approximately 8290 m2; and - (iii) An internal road network offering high connectivity and safe and convenient access for local traffic, and occupying the balance of the sector area.

-The broad principles for residential planning and design are outlined in the Central East 'B' Residential Precinct Plan.
+The broad principles for residential planning and design are outlined in the East Ridge Residential Precinct Plan.
 More specific development and urban design principles behind the residential layout concept for this sector include the following: